tobiasgerstenberg/causal_cognition/README.md

 - lead the discussion for one session in class (you may use slides to help structure the discussion).
 - prepare a handout for the session that you're leading.
 - discuss the handout with me during office hours __on Friday before your presentation__.
-- write a short reaction paper based on the readings and upload the paper on Canvas by 10pm (at the latest) the night before class.
+- write short [reaction papers](#reaction-posts) based on the readings and upload each paper on Canvas by 10pm (at the latest) the night before class.

 #### Grading

 - 50% class presentation & handout
 - 25% reaction posts to readings
 - 25% participation and discussion in class

+##### Reaction posts

+Here are some guiding thoughts on how to write a good reaction posts:

+- Structure your posts (headings, subheadings, etc.).
+- Express your opinion rather than summarize the paper(s).
+- Try to connect the ideas expressed in the paper to concrete every-day experiences.
+- Identify strengths and weaknesses of the paper.
+- Relate different papers to each other.
+- Ask questions that go beyond what the paper discuss (what's missing, where should we go next)?

+The reaction posts should be concise (one or two paragraphs per paper).

 #### Policies